What is bitumen emulsion & its uses?

 Surface treatment of road surfaces

-Bitumen emulsions are the most demand for this category of road works, because they may be applied in the thinnest possible layer.
-Roadbed treatment with liquid bitumen is aimed at solving several tasks at once, such as effective roadbed waterproofing, dedusting, and filling of small cracks with binding compound.
+Bitumen emulsions are the most demanded for this category of road works because they may be applied in the thinnest possible layer.
+Roadbed treatment with liquid bitumen solves several tasks at once, such as effective roadbed waterproofing, dedusting, and filling small cracks with binding compounds.
 Such protective properties provide greater durability of road surfaces by increasing their durability.

 Surface treatment of the road surface